mbrukman/a-conceptual-overview-of-asyncio/readme.md

 ## Introduction

-The details of how asyncio works under the hood are fairly hairy and involved, so I offer two conceputal overviews.
-The first section titled Overview is meant to provide a sturdy mental model without getting into too many specifics of asyncio.
-The second titled "More of the nuts & bolts" gets into the nitty-gritty.
-If nitty-gritty is your jam, you're looking to more deeply understand what's going on or want to build your own operators on top of asyncio, I recommend starting with the first section and then proceeding through the second section.
-I've tried to ensure they don't repeat each other and instead build on each other.
+The details of how asyncio works under the hood are fairly hairy and involved, so I broke the conceputal overview into two parts.
+The first part is meant to provide a fairly sturdy and reliable mental model without getting into too many specifics of how they work.
+The second part goes deeper explaining the Python-language building blocks `asyncio` leverages and exploring simplified implementations of the key functions of `asyncio`.
+If you're looking to more deeply understand how asyncio does what it does, or want to build your own operators on top of asyncio, I highly recommend it!

-## Conceputal Overview
+## Conceputal Overview Part 1

 #### Event Loop